JosiahSchisel/Fictitious-Company-Security-Audit-/README.md

 Backups	Corrective.
 Supports productivity in the case of an event.
 Aligns with the disaster recovery plan.
 No. The company does not have any backup in place for critical data in case of an event.
 Medium
 Password Management System	Corrective.
 Password recovery, reset, and lockout notifications.
 No. There is no centralized password management system in place to enforce the company’s password policy.
 This can affect productivity, as when an employee submits a ticket to the IT department to recover a password.
-I would recommend implementation of MFA also for extra security layer.
+I would recommend the implementation of MFA also for an extra security layer.
 High
 Antivirus Software	Corrective.
 Detect and quarantine known threats.
 Yes.
 There is antivirus software installed and monitored by the IT department.
 NA Manual Monitoring, Maintenance, and Intervention	Preventative and corrective.